bonnyfone/brdcompat/README.md

  - Extends compatibility down to **API 8** (from 10)
- - Adds new methods like **decodeBestRegion()**, which extracts the *best* image sub-region given the specified params (required size, gravity). *The best region means the biggest visual portion of the (downsampled) original image given the required gravity and the output sizes/ratio.
+ - Adds new methods like **decodeBestRegion()**, which extracts the *best* image sub-region given the specified params (required size, gravity).
+The best region means the biggest visual portion of the (downsampled) original image given the required gravity and the output sizes/ratio.

 Download
 ----
 (coming soon...)

- How To..
+ How To...
 ----

-### Upgrade from the standard API
+### ...upgrade from the standard API

 If you are already using the *BitmapRegionDecoder* API, just change the base class name from *BitmapRegionDecoder* to *BitmapRegionDecoderCompat*.